A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

 The second important performance parameter is the speed of decoding operation.
 To investigate performance of individual components of the computation, the neural network was written in C++ code, where only the evaluation of the neural network function was implemented.
 This reduces the computational overhead which arises in implementations which also include methods of general network construction and training.
 Timings to compute convolutional neurons were measured for each layer of the network on a distance 33 code and the results are shown in Figure~\ref{fig:6} (a).
 This was calculated for a non-parallel implementation of the neural decoder.
 Multiple peaks can be associated possibly with cache misses during the computation.
 Each neuron in layer 1 gets computed on average slightly faster than neurons in layers 2 and 3, which take approximately the same amount of time on average.
 This is consistent with the convolutional kernel being over 4 channels for the first hidden layer and over 9 channels for the second and third hidden layers.
 The majority of neurons had a computation time beneath approximately 1.5 $\rm \mu$sec, which can be taken as an upper bound for the time taken to compute a full convolutional layer of the ANN if implemented with parallel computation of neurons, possibly with dedicated hardware such as FPGAs or ASICs.
-Under this assumption, the time to compute the two hidden layers and final output layer would be 4.5 $\rm \mu$sec, which is beneath the required reaction time estimated as 10 $\rm \mu$sec to perform Shor's algorithm capable of breaking the 2048-bit RSA cryptography \cite{gidney2019factor}.
+The applicability of this approach in practice relies on the availability of such classical computing hardware adjacent to the quantum device.
+Fully parallelizing over each data qubit would hence require the ability to perform O($d^2$) simultaneous kernel evaluations.
+Under these assumptions, the time to compute the two hidden layers and final output layer would be 4.5 $\rm \mu$sec, which is beneath the required reaction time estimated as 10 $\rm \mu$sec to perform Shor's algorithm capable of breaking the 2048-bit RSA cryptography \cite{gidney2019factor}. \\ \\